autodesk-platform-services/aps-tutorial-postman/DA4Revit/instructions/task-7.md

     - `arguments` - Contains all the parameters that need to be passed to the Activity specified by `activityId`.
 They must match the parameters you specified in Task 5, when you created the Activity.

     - `rvtFile` - Specifies how to obtain the input rvt file file for the Activity.
-It contains the signed download URL to the rvt file or a zip file that contains the rvt file.
+It contains the URN of the rvt file, constructed by concatenating the different components of the URN into a single string.
 This is followed by the HTTP verb that downloads the file.

        **Note:**
        If you uploaded a zip file (instead of a rvt file) in task 6, you must specify an attribute named `pathInZip`, which indicates the path to the Revit file within the zip file.

-    - `result` - Specifies the signed URL to the location reserved for the output of the activity, followed by the HTTP verb to use.
+    - `result` - Specifies the URN reserved for the output of the activity, followed by the HTTP verb to use.

 ## Check Status of a WorkItem